 (n) Requirements for processors to submit under oath to the department of health a complete list of all constituent substances and the amount and sources thereof in each cannabis vapor product, including all additives, thickening agents, preservatives, compounds, and any other substance used in the production and processing of each cannabis vapor product.

 (2) Rules adopted on retail outlets holding medical cannabis endorsements must be adopted in coordination and consultation with the department.

+(3) Rules adopted on producer growing service contracts with qualifying patients must be adopted in coordination and consultation with the department.

-(3) The board must adopt rules to perfect and expand existing programs for compliance education for licensed cannabis businesses and their employees.
+(4) The board must adopt rules to perfect and expand existing programs for compliance education for licensed cannabis businesses and their employees.
 The rules must include a voluntary compliance program created in consultation with licensed cannabis businesses and their employees.
 The voluntary compliance program must include recommendations on abating violations of this chapter and rules adopted under this chapter.